The days, weeks and months after an ADHD diagnosis are often filled by confusion, overwhelming stress, and information overload.

 - Begin Tracking Your Child’s Progress

-When you’re working with something as complex as ADHD, it’s hard to know how things are going.
+When you’re working with ADHD and its complexities, it’s hard to know how things are going.
 Sometimes you wonder whether all the things you’re doing to help your child are having any impact at all.
 Other times it seems that things get way worse before they get better and it’s hard to know whether to stay the course in treatment or make a change.

 Often parents are clouded by the most recent spate of trouble (a phenomenon called “recency”), and they’ll have a difficult time accurately telling the doctor about how things are progressing.